We recently bought a home closer to my husband’s work and last week we made the transition over. I’ve come to the conclusion that

 While we were getting settled into our new home, with most of our stuff still in boxes, I made good friends with our microwave!
 This mug cake is one of my favorite recipes to use when I need a quick dessert.
 It’s rich, chocolatey, and ready in just a few minutes.
 It’s also perfect for that late night craving, which for me usually happens right after the kids go to bed!

 I like to top mine with some coconut whipped cream and fresh berries.
 My husband likes to eat his with a scoop of ice cream.
 This recipe is so quick and easy, the only thing you’ll have to worry about is having the self-control not to make it too often, because it is after all a treat.
 I don’t even want to admit to the amount of times I made this last week!
 In my own defense, I had to properly “test” the recipe for you all;)

 I hope you enjoy this mug cake, friends!
 Have a great weekend!

-- ¼ cup of regular all-purpose flour or for gluten-free I use Bob's Red Mill 1 to 1 gf baking flour (Can substitute 3 tablespoons brown rice flour and 1 tablespoon cornstarch or potato starch for gf flour)
+- ¼ cup of regular all-purpose flour or for gluten-free I use Bob's Red Mill Gluten Free 1-to-1 Baking Flour (Can substitute 3 tablespoons brown rice flour and 1 tablespoon cornstarch or potato starch for gf flour)

-- 1 tablespoon Dutch-processed cocoa powder (I used Hershey's Special Dark)
+- 1 tablespoon Dutch-processed cocoa powder (I used Hershey's Special Dark Cocoa)

 - 1 tablespoon mini chocolate chips (I used Enjoy Life brand)